AgenceBaltazare/vkrz/wp-content/plugins/classic-editor/readme.txt

 == Changelog ==

+= 1.5 =
+* Updated for WordPress 5.2 and Gutenberg 5.3+.
+* Enhanced and fixed the "open posts in the last editor used to edit them" logic.
+* Fixed adding post state so it can easily be accessed from other plugins.

 = 1.4 =
 * On network installations removed the restriction for only network activation.
 * Added support for network administrators to choose the default network-wide editor.
 * Fixed the settings link in the warning on network About screen.
 * Properly added the "Switch to Classic Editor" menu item to the Block Editor menu.

 = 1.3 =
 * Fixed removal of the "Try Gutenberg" dashboard widget.